Netcentric/vault-upgrade-hook/samples/groovy-package/README.md

 ## Difference to script-package

 With both packages groovy scripts can be executed.
 The advantage of the `script-package` is that there are minimal dependencies.
 Only Sling and Groovy-All have to be installed.
 Which means it can be used in any Sling environment.
 This package on the other hand has a dependencies to the GroovyConsole and with it to AEM.
 The GroovyConsole installs a UI and comes with advanced features for scripting like a DSL for creating resources and Groovy extensions to common JCR, Sling and AEM classes.
 If you don't need/use those features or if you cannot install the dependency go with the `script-package`.

+## Versioning

+Groovy script's content is used to generate md5 hash which is used as its version.